Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 If you purchase a horse, the next step will be the process of finding a place to keep him or her.
-If cost is a factor, field board is generally less expensive then full board with a stall.
+If cost is a factor, field board is generally less expensive than full board with a stall.

 The Pros and Cons of Field Board

 There are a few things to consider when looking into field boarding options.
-You want there to be a run in or some way for the horse to get shelter from the weather.
+You want there to be a run-in or some way for the horse to get shelter from the weather.

 You will also need to find out if the horses are fed on the fence or with feed bags.
 This is something to consider because fence feeding often won't work for a less dominant horse as he will let the others push him away from his feed pan.